Thanks for signing up. Your gift ideas are on their way!

 Have you ever wanted to know how to write a great letter?
 In Jacqueline Wilson’s latest book Wave Me Goodbye (set in a time before mobile phones and email even existed!) the lead character Shirley uses letters to stay in touch with her family.
-We spoke to Jacqueline Wilson and she gave us her top tips on how to write a really great letter - once you’ve read them and practised a few times, why not enter the competition?
+We spoke to Jacqueline Wilson and she gave us her top tips on how to write a really great letter.

 My girl Shirley in my new book Wave Me Goodbye writes to her Mum.
 It’s the start of the Second World War and Shirley has been evacuated to safety in the country.
 Imagine how you’d feel if your Mum woke you up one morning and told you that you were being sent off with your school to the country to stay with total strangers!